Bikes · Resale guide

 Essential Checks

-2. Cold engine test: Arrange to see the bike first thing in the morning without prior notice.
-A hard-starting engine when cold can indicate battery issues, carburettor problems (if applicable), or other underlying engine troubles.
+- Cold Engine Test: Visit the seller without prior notice.
+A hard-starting engine when cold can indicate battery issues, carburetor problems (if applicable), or other underlying engine faults.

-3. Check for oil leaks: Carefully inspect around the engine block, cylinder head, fork seals, and under the bike for any signs of oil drips or residue.
-Even minor leaks can escalate into costly repairs.
+- Check for Oil Leaks: Carefully inspect around the engine block, fork seals, and under the bike for any signs of oil drips or residue.
+Leaks can signal expensive repairs.

-7. Look at fork seals: Wipe the shiny metal fork tubes clean, then push down on the front suspension a few times.
-Any oil film or ring appearing indicates leaking fork seals, which is a ₹1,500-₹3,000 repair per side.
+- Look at Fork Seals: Wipe the shiny fork tubes clean, then push down on the front suspension a few times.
+Any oil film or ring appearing means leaking fork seals, a ₹1,500-₹2,800 repair per side and a safety issue.

-10. Verify odometer matches general wear: Compare the odometer reading with the wear on the rubber grips, footpegs, and seat.
-Low kilometres with heavily worn grips/pegs can indicate tampering.
+- Verify Odometer Matches Wear: Compare the odometer reading with the general wear on grips, footpegs, and seat.
+Low mileage with heavily worn parts is a strong indicator of odometer tampering.

 Insider Checks

-THE CHAIN PULL TEST: At the rear sprocket, grab the chain at its furthest point from the sprocket (usually at the 3 o’clock position) and try to pull it away from the sprocket teeth.
-If you can pull the chain far enough to clearly see half or more of the sprocket tooth, the chain and sprocket set is worn out and needs replacing.
-Also, check the sprocket teeth — they should be rounded, not hooked or shark-fin shaped.
-This replacement will set you back ₹2,500-₹5,000.
+THE CHAIN PULL TEST: Grab the chain at the rear sprocket (at the 3 o’clock position) and try to pull it away from the sprocket teeth.
+If you can pull the chain far enough to see half of the sprocket tooth, the chain and sprocket set is excessively worn and needs urgent replacement.
+Also, inspect the sprocket teeth themselves – they should be uniformly rounded.
+If they look hooked or like shark fins, the set is severely worn and will cost ₹3,000-₹5,000 to replace.

-THE COLD ENGINE COLOR TEST: Before the seller even starts the bike, take a peek at the exhaust pipe tip.
-A healthy engine will usually have a dry, light grey or brownish residue.
-If it’s coated in black oily soot, the engine might be running rich or burning oil.
-White crusty deposits can indicate a coolant leak (though less common on air-cooled bikes like the Meteor).
+THE COLD ENGINE COLOR TEST: Before the seller even thinks about starting the bike, quickly look at the exhaust pipe tip.
+A dry, light grey colour is healthy.
+Black, oily soot means the engine is running too rich or, worse, burning oil.
+White, crusty deposits can indicate a coolant leak (though less common on air-cooled engines like the Meteor).
 Do this before the engine warms up, as heat can burn off some evidence.
-Addressing these issues can range from ₹500 for a tune-up to ₹5,000+ for internal engine work.

-THE STEERING HEAD BEARING TEST: With the bike on its centre stand (or someone holding it upright), stand in front of the bike, grab both ends of the handlebar, and try to rock the front wheel forward and backward.
-Also, gently turn the handlebars lock-to-lock.
-If you feel any “clunk” or a “notchiness” in the steering, the steering head bearings are worn.
-This can cause instability or a wobble at higher speeds, which is dangerous.
-Replacing them costs around ₹1,000-₹3,000.
+THE STEERING HEAD BEARING TEST: Stand in front of the bike, hold both ends of the handlebar firmly, and rock the front wheel gently forward and backward (not side to side).
+If you feel any “clunk” or a “notch” in the steering, the steering head bearings are worn.
+This can cause dangerous wobble at higher speeds and poor handling.
+It’s a ₹2,000-₹4,000 repair at an authorized service centre.

-THE CLUTCH SLIP TEST: During your test ride, get into the highest gear (5th) at a relatively low speed (around 40-50 kmph).
-Then, open the throttle fully and quickly.
-If the engine RPM climbs rapidly but the bike’s speed doesn’t increase proportionally, or it feels like the engine is revving freely without power transfer, the clutch plates are slipping.
-This is a common wear item and costs ₹1,500-₹3,500 to replace.
+THE CLUTCH SLIP TEST: During your test ride, get the bike into its highest gear (5th gear) at a relatively low speed (around 40-50 kmph).
+Then, open the throttle hard and quickly.
+If the engine RPMs climb rapidly but the bike’s speed doesn’t increase proportionally, or if it feels like the power isn’t fully reaching the wheel, the clutch plates are slipping.
+A clutch plate replacement can cost ₹1,800-₹3,500, depending on the parts used.

 Common Scams to Watch For (India 2026)

-Stolen Bike with Forged RC: This is a serious one, especially for popular bikes.
-Always verify the chassis and engine numbers on the physical bike against the Registration Certificate (RC) and cross-check them on the Parivahan app.
-Any discrepancy means you’re looking at a stolen bike.
-If you buy it, it can be confiscated without compensation.
+Stolen Bike with Forged RC: This is a serious risk, especially with popular bikes like Royal Enfields.
+Always verify the chassis and engine numbers on the bike against the RC book and cross-reference them on the Parivahan app.
+If the numbers don’t match, or if the RC looks suspiciously new or altered, walk away immediately.

-Chassis or Engine Number Tamper: Scammers might grind off or re-stamp the original chassis or engine numbers to hide a stolen identity or a heavily damaged bike.
-Look for any signs of grinding, mismatched fonts, or paint over the numbers.
-If they don’t match the RC or look suspicious, walk away immediately.
+Chassis or Engine Number Tampering: Some fraudsters attempt to grind off or re-stamp the original chassis or engine numbers to hide a stolen identity or accident history.
+Carefully inspect these areas for any signs of grinding marks, mismatched paint, or suspicious engravings under strong light.

-Accident Hidden by Panel Replacement: A bike that has been in a major accident might have its damaged fairings or body panels replaced to look new.
-Always check the frame for any bends, cracks, or crude welding marks.
-Also, inspect the handlebar alignment and fork straightness by standing in front of the bike.
-Misalignment indicates hidden damage.
+Accident Hidden by Panel Replacement: A bike that has been in a major accident might have its damaged body panels (like the fuel tank or side panels) replaced to look new.
+Check the frame for any subtle bends, misalignment of the handlebars, or uneven gaps between panels.
+Also, inspect the front forks for straightness – a bent fork tube is a clear sign of a frontal impact.

-Fake Service Records: Sellers might present fabricated service books with local mechanic stamps that don’t correspond to official dealerships.
-Always call the authorized Royal Enfield service centre with the bike’s chassis number to verify the service history.
-Genuine records are digitally tracked.
+Fake Service Records: Some sellers present service records from local mechanics that don’t match the official authorized dealer database.
+Always call the authorized Royal Enfield service centre with the bike’s chassis number to verify its service history.
+Genuine service records add significant value.

 Seller’s Guide — How to Maximize Your Royal Enfield Meteor 350 Resale